 A. There is hereby created a Downtown Parking District consisting of Main Street from South Street to Route 27 (Spring Street and North Meadow Road), North Street from Main Street to Green Street and Janes Avenue.

-B. Uses established and existing within said district on January 1, 1998, shall maintain whatever off-street parking they had as of that date, but shall otherwise be exempt from the parking requirements of Article 8.
+B. Uses established and existing within said district on January 1, 1998, shall maintain whatever off-street parking they had as of that date, but shall otherwise be exempt from the parking requirements of Article7.1.

 C. Changes of use, as long as they are permitted in the underlying district, shall be permitted without regard to said parking requirements upon issuance of a special permit by the Board of Appeals.
 In determining whether to issue the special permit, the Board of Appeals shall consider the impact of the proposed use, as contrasted with prior uses, and if it determines that the proposed use will not significantly increase the demand for parking from that of prior uses, the Board of Appeals may issue the special permit.